-CATEGORIES OF CTIM QUALIFICATIONS AND MEMBERSHIP
+CATEGORIES OF CTIM QUALIFICATION AND MEMBERSHIP

-The Institute offers the following qualifications upon successful completion of the Institute's Professional Examinations
+The Institute offers the following qualifications upon successful completion of the Institute's Professional Examinations:

-- Upon completing the Intermediate level, a tax technician certificate will be awarded.
-With this certificate, the student should have sufficient capabilities to do tax compliance work such as filling of tax returns recognised by Malaysian tax firms - On completion of the Final Level, students will be awarded either/or the following categories of membership: - i.
-Provisional member of the Chartered Tax Institute of Malaysia while awaiting 5 years tax working experience. - ii.
+- Upon completing the Intermediate Level (Personal Taxation and Business Taxation are compulsory papers to be completed by way of CTIM examination), a tax technician certificate will be awarded.
+With this certificate, the student should have sufficient capabilities to do tax compliance work such as filling of tax returns.
+The tax technical certificate is well recognised by Malaysian tax firms. - Upon completing the Final Level, students will be awarded either/or the following category of membership: - i.
+Provisional member of the Chartered Tax Institute of Malaysia pending the completion of 5 years of tax working experience; or - ii.
 Associate member of the Chartered Tax Institute of Malaysia on completion of relevant 5 years tax working experience.
 This qualification carries the title ACTIM and denotes professional status.

-ENTRANCE QUALIFICATIONS
+ENTRANCE QUALIFICATION

-The Institute has 3 categories of entry qualifications for its examinations, the categories are as follows:
+The Institute has four categories of entry qualification for its examination, namely:

-- 1. STPM, ITS EQUIVALENT AND NON-ACCOUNTING RELATED DIPLOMAS AND DEGREES - 2.
-ACCOUNTING DIPLOMAS AND DEGREES LOCAL AND OVERSEAS QUALIFICATIONS - 3.
-PROFESSIONAL ACCOUNTING QUALIFICATIONS
+- 1. STPM, OR ITS EQUIVALENT;

+- 2. NON-ACCOUNTING DEGREE OR DIPLOMA;

+- 3. ACCOUNTING DEGREE OR DIPLOMA; and

+- 4. PROFESSIONAL ACCOUNTING QUALIFICATION

-1. STPM, ITS EQUIVALENT AND NON- ACCOUNTING RELATED DIPLOMAS AND DEGREES
+1. STPM, OR ITS EQUIVALENT

-Students with STPM or its equivalent are eligible to sit for the Institute's examinations with the following requirements:
+Applicants with STPM or its equivalent are eligible to sit for the Institute's examination with the following requirements:

 - i.
-Has attained the age of seventeen (17) - ii.
-Has obtained a SPM with credits in English Language and Mathematics and an ordinary pass in Bahasa Malaysia or equivalent - iii.
-Has obtained principal level passes in at least two subjects (excluding Kertas Am/Pengajian Am) at the STPM examination or its equivalent.
+Have attained the age of seventeen (17); - ii.
+Have obtained SPM qualification with credits in English Language and Mathematics and an ordinary pass in Bahasa Malaysia or equivalent; and - iii.
+Have obtained principal level passes in at least two subjects at STPM examination (excluding Kertas Am/Pengajian Am) or its equivalent.